Tuesday, Nov. 19 – Wednesday, Nov. 20; 8:30am – 5:00pm

 8. Open Discussion – Bring your own examples and questions

 ABOUT THE INSTRUCTORS

-Dr. Merlin K. L. Bicking (Course Director) is President, ACCTA, Inc. He has extensive analytical chemistry experience in academia, contract research, independent testing laboratories, consulting, and technical training.
+Dr. Merlin K. L. Bicking (Course Director) is President and Senior Analytical Scientist, ACCTA, Inc. He has extensive analytical chemistry experience in academia, contract research, independent testing laboratories, consulting, and technical training.
 His professional history includes development of two EPA methods, as well as numerous methods in other regulated and non-regulated industries.
 His publications and presentations cover a wide range of topics, including liquid chromatography theory, derivatization, method optimization, and the use of experimental design strategies in analytical chemistry.
-He also develops and presents technical training seminars for analytical laboratory staff, and has been teaching EAS short courses for nearly twenty years.
+He also develops and presents technical training seminars for analytical laboratory staff.

-Dr. Douglas E. Raynie is a Research Assistant Professor in the Department of Chemistry and Biochemistry at South Dakota State University.
+Dr. Douglas E. Raynie is Associate Professor and Department Head in the Department of Chemistry and Biochemistry at South Dakota State University.
 Prior to joining SDSU, he was employed for eleven years as a Senior Scientist at Procter and Gamble’s Corporate Research Division.
 He earned his Ph.D. at Brigham Young University under the direction of Dr. Milton L. Lee.
 His undergraduate degree is from Augustana (South Dakota) College, with majors in chemistry and biology.
-Analytical separations research in Dr. Raynie’s laboratory includes high-resolution chromatography (high-temperature LC and SFC), chromatographic sample preparation (ASE, SFE, SPME, and SPE), chromatography theory, green analytical chemistry, and problem-based learning in analytical chemistry.
+Analytical separations research in Dr. Raynie’s laboratory includes high-resolution chromatography (GC, high-temperature LC and SFC), chromatographic sample preparation (ASE, SFE, SPME, and SPE), chromatography theory, green analytical chemistry, and problem-based learning in analytical chemistry.